shakeel-faiz/FF/003/application.md

 12.  **Supply Chain Management Software**  – Manages the movement of goods and materials (e.g., SAP SCM, Oracle SCM Cloud, Kinaxis RapidResponse).
 13.  **Business Intelligence (BI) Software**  – Analyzes business data and provides insights (e.g., Tableau, Power BI, QlikView).

+## Types of Software Applications Based on Software Licensing

+The types of software applications based on licensing refer to the distribution methods and the rights given to users.
+Here are the main types:

+1.  **Freeware**: Software that is completely free to use but the source code is not available for modification or redistribution.
+Examples:  **Adobe Acrobat Reader**,  **Google Chrome**.

+2.  **Open-Source Software**: Software whose source code is made publicly available, allowing users to view, modify, and distribute it.
+Often free to use.
+Examples:  **Linux**,  **Mozilla Firefox**,  **GIMP**.

+3.  **Shareware**: Software that is distributed for free with limited functionality or for a trial period.
+After the trial ends, the user must pay to continue using the full version.
+Examples:  **WinRAR**,  **Adobe Photoshop**  (trial versions).

+4.  **Freemium**: Software that is free to use with basic features, but users must pay for premium features or advanced functionality.
+Examples:  **Spotify**,  **Dropbox**.

+5.  **Commercial Software**: Software that is sold to users for a price and is usually fully proprietary.
+Users typically cannot access or modify the source code.
+Examples:  **Microsoft Office**,  **AutoCAD**.

+6.  **Public Domain Software**: Software that has no copyright restrictions and is freely available to the public for use, modification, and distribution.
+Examples:  **Public domain games**  or older software released for free by developers.

+7.  **Subscription Software**: Software that is offered on a subscription basis, where users pay recurring fees for access.
+The subscription can include updates and support.
+Examples:  **Microsoft 365**,  **Adobe Creative Cloud**.